outlawdesigns-io/Record/README.md

 Record is an extension of <a href="https://github.com/outlawdesigns-io/Db">Db</a>.

-Db cleans and wraps queries while Record provides an abstract class that can be extended to represent generic database records.
+Db builds and executes queries while Record provides an abstract class that can be extended to represent generic database records.

 ## Requirements